p-adic shtukas and the theory of global and local Shimura varieties: Introduction

 The representability of $\BM^v_{\CG, \mu}$ is more accessible than the representability of $\CM_{\CG, b, \mu}^{\rm int}$.
 Indeed, Scholze's conjecture is now proved: work of Ansch\"utz, Gleason, Louren\c co and Richarz \cite{AnRicLou}, cf. also Louren\c co's thesis \cite{LourencoThesis}, proves the conjecture in all cases, except when $p=2$ and there is a simple factor of $G_{\rm ad}\otimes_{\BQ_2}\breve\BQ_2$ of the form ${\rm Res}_{F/\breve\BQ_2}H$, where $H$ is the adjoint group corresponding to an odd ramified unitary group, or when $p=3$ and there is a simple factor of $G_{\rm ad}\otimes_{\BQ_3}\breve\BQ_3$ of the form ${\rm Res}_{F/\breve\BQ_3}H$, where $H$ is the adjoint group corresponding to a ramified triality group; the general case is treated by Gleason and Louren\c co in \cite{GL}, basing themselves on \cite{AnRicLou}.

 \begin{remark} Consider the case when $(p, G, \mu, \CG)$ is of local Hodge type which can be embedded, in the sense of Remark \ref{remlocglob}, into a tuple $(p, \eG, X, \eK)$ of global Hodge type (see below for this terminology).
-If all $x\in X_{\CG}(b, \mu^{-1})(k)$ can be ``realized'' (in the sense of Remark \ref{remlocglob}) by points $\bf x$ in the reduction of $ {\rm Sh}_\eK(\eG, X)_E$, then the assumption in Theorem \ref{thmrepintIntro} follows from the known representability of $\BM^v_{\CG, \mu}$.
+If all $x\in X_{\CG}(b, \mu^{-1})(k)$ can be ``realized'' (in the sense of Remark \ref{remlocglob}) by points $\bf x$ in the reduction of $ {\rm Sh}_\eK(\eG, X)_E$, then the assumption in Theorem \ref{thmrepintIntro} holds by Theorem \ref{extGshtShimIntro} below.
 This realization hypothesis would follow from the resolution of the axioms on the reduction of Shimura varieties in \cite{HeR}, which is known in many cases, cf. \cite{Zhou,SYZ}.
 We therefore can view Theorem \ref{thmrepintIntro} as a blueprint to prove the representability of $\CM_{\CG, b, \mu}^{\rm int}$ by global methods.
 In particular, for $p\neq 2$, we can dispense with the assumption on the representability of $\wh{{\CM}^{\rm int}_{\CG, b, \mu}}_{/x}$ in Theorem \ref{thmrepintIntro} when $G$ is unramified \cite{Nie} or when $G$ is tamely ramified and residually split \cite{Zhou}. \end{remark} \begin{remark} In a sequel to this paper \cite{PRintlsv}, we prove the representability of $\CM_{\CG, b, \mu}^{\rm int}$ in greater generality by a local method, again using the method of proof of Theorem \ref{thmrepintIntro}.
 In particular, in the situation of Theorem \ref{thmrepintIntro}, the representability of ${\CM}^{\rm int}_{\CG, b, \mu}$ always holds when $p\neq 2$. \end{remark}